solveforj/map3C/docs/instructions/snm3C-seq/README.md

    * TSV where first column is well name (underscores are allowed), second column is the whole path to R1 FASTQ, and third column is the whole path to R2 FASTQ
    * Should have (384)x(# of plates) lines
 2. Update [`txt/mapping_config_snm3C.yml`](txt/mapping_config_snm3C.yml)
-   * Don’t forget to specify the correct location of mapping_info.txt in the fastq_info entry
+   * Don’t forget to specify the correct location of mapping_info.txt in the _general -> fastq_info_ entry
-   * Don’t forget to specify your mapping directory (should be different from demultiplex directory)
+   * Don’t forget to specify your mapping directory (should be different from demultiplex directory) in the _general -> output_directory_ entry
-   * Go to the align section and make sure proper reference genome paths are specified
+   * Go to the _align -> align_params -> biscuit -> reference_path_ section and make sure proper reference genome paths are specified
-   * Go to the contacts section and make sure proper chrom sizes and cut site files are specified.
+   * Go to the _contacts -> call -> call_params_ entry and make sure proper chrom sizes and cut site files are specified.
-   * Note that the _contacts -> call -> call_params_ section cut site parameters need to be in a specific order.
+   * Note that the _contacts -> call -> call_params_ entry cut site parameters need to be in a specific order.
 The “restriction-sites” parameter can be specified once for each enzyme used (with a cut site location file), but the “restriction-enzymes” parameter must have the same order and must be specified once for each enzyme used.
 3. Run [`scripts/A02a_prepare_mapping.sh`](scripts/A02a_prepare_mapping.sh)
    * Don’t forget to specify the correct location of [`txt/mapping_config_snm3C.yml`](txt/mapping_config_snm3C.yml)
    * This is fast